top of page

 That creates a hollow organization: a handful of seniors steering a million AI outputs and not enough humans being trained to steer next.

-So here's the fix, and I'm 100% confident this will separate winners from victims:
+So here's the fix, and I'm 100% confident this will separate winners from others:

 Build Corporate Flight Simulators